Instructional Strategy

 10

 Ask the whole class to reflect orally on the activity.
-Questions can include
+Questions can include:

 How did observing the details help you understand the image better?